If you test positive to COVID-19

 - Avoid having close contact with others including touching, kissing and hugging.

 Close contacts or household contact – You are considered a household / household-like contact (also referred to as close contacts) if you have spent more than four hours with someone who has COVID-19 inside a house, accommodation or care facility.

-From 11:59pm Friday 22 April, household contacts Household contacts are exempt from self-quarantine, provided they wear a mask indoors if aged 8 and above, avoid hospitals and care facilities and receive a negative rapid test on five of the seven days after their exposure.
+From 11:59pm Friday 22 April, household contacts are exempt from self-quarantine, provided they wear a mask indoors if aged 8 and above, notify their employer or school, avoid hospitals and care facilities and receive a negative rapid test on five of the seven days after their exposure.

 Visit the Checklist for COVID contacts page on the Coronavirus website for the latest advice and information on what to do if you are a close contact.

 More advice and information on managing COVID-19 at home can be found on the Coronavirus website.